one-zero-eight/parsers/README.md

     ```

 ## How to Use
+1. Configure parsers using ```config.json``` files

-1. Run the parser:
+2. Run the parser:

     ```bash
     poetry shell
     python -m schedule.core_courses
     python -m schedule.electives
+    python -m schedule.sports
     ```
-2. The output will be in the `schedule/output` directory.
+3. The output will be in the `schedule/output` directory.

 ## Features List